-What is Cardiac Arrhythmia and Its Relation to Cardiac Health?
+What is Cardiac Arrhythmia and How Does it Relate to Heart Health?

 Cardiac arrhythmias are any type of irregularity in heart rhythm which results in a change in heart rate.
 Arrhythmias are classified by the impact they have on heart rate and where the heart they originate:

 A cardiac arrhythmia that creates a faster than usual heart rate.